Milène Guermont: Career

 In 2020, she becomes an Eisenhower Fellow (she is the only French one and the only artist) in a worldwide competition that identifies 25 women leaders.
-She receives the Maria & Hap Wagner Award in legacy to the American engineer and philanthropist.
+She receives the Marcia & Hap Wagner Award in legacy to the American engineer and philanthropist.

 In 2020, 80 companies of French Excellency are federated to create a habitable total artwork in the neighborhood of New Athens in Paris.
 It questions the notion of immersive arts.
 This habitable sculpture requires a lot of research and development: Milène designs everything from the parquet to the chandelier.
 She revisits ancient handcraftsmanship and new technologies.
-She creates a concept of an alphabet made of “art-objects” than can be expanded beyond the walls of the site in Paris.
+She creates a concept of an alphabet made of "art-objects" than can be expanded beyond the walls of the site in Paris.

-In 2021, her sculpture BALANCE, made of concrete and light, is installed at Père Lachaise Cemetery.
+In 2021, her monument-artwork made of ultra-high performance fiber-reinforced concrete BALANCE is installed at Père Lachaise Cemetery next to the sculpture of Balzac.
+She also receives the Projects Woman of the Year trophy of Trophées des Femmes de l'Industrie, the Hap & Maria Wagner Award from Robert Gates in Philadelphia, and the "Monograph Collection" art grant from ADAGP.
+One of her PLANETS is exhibited at the Fine Arts Museum of Laval and her first textile sculptures are exhibited in the inhabitable total artwork by Gio Ponti in dialogue with some furniture by Piero Fornasetti and drawings by Camille Henrot.

+In 2022, she has an artistic residency at the Invisible Dogs Art Center in Brooklyn and gives her first lecture in an Ivy League school, Columbia University.

+In 2023, Milène has a solo show at the Villa du Temps retrouvé museum; in particular her MADELEINE FONDANTE dialogues with a sculpture by Auguste Rodin.
+She is exhibited in the show JOY curated by Paul Ardenne at the Guillaume gallery in Paris.
+She also receives a grant from ADAGP in partnership with ARTE Studio for a video portrait.

+In 2024, by decree of the President of France and promotion of the Prime Minister, Milène Guermont is named to the rank of Knight of the National Order of Merit.
+At the Palais de Tokyo museum, in the presence of the Minister of Culture of France, she is distinguished as 1 of the 100 women of culture of the year who speak French all around the world ("100 Femmes de Culture") with Katherine Elizabeth Fleming and Charlotte Gainsbourg.

+Her inhabitable total artwork MAISON GUERMONT is finalized and opens during artistic performances called IMMERSIONS.

+In 2025, her first monograph, recipient of the Collection Monographie grant from ADAGP, is launched.

 Representation / Jury

-Milène Guermont represents FEMMES INGENIEURS (Women Engineers) and IESF at international institutions such as WFEO since 2017.
+Milène Guermont represents FEMMES INGENIEURES (Women Engineers) and IESF at international institutions such as WFEO since 2017.

-Milène is a member of numerous juries, like that for the diploma of l’Ecole spéciale d’architecture, the artistic competition “Art et Sciences” at the Sorbonne, Ecoles d’Art Américaines de Fontainebleau, LVMH and the World Architecture Festival.
+Milène is a member of numerous juries, like that for the diploma of l'École spéciale d'architecture, the artistic competition "Art et Sciences" at the Sorbonne, Ecoles d'Art Américaines de Fontainebleau, LVMH and the World Architecture Festival.